Zayd Vanderson

 Minimize the impact of bad actors.
 Through the principles of "verify explicitly," "use least access principles," and "assume breach" it is possible to have better visibility into your infrastructure and limit the effect bad actors can have.

-Chris Atkins is CTO of Sonador AI, Inc. Sonador provides the medical industry with cutting edge open source tools and experise to drive transformative change and enhance the quality of healthcare worldwide.
+Zayd Vanderson is CTO of Sonador AI, Inc. Sonador provides the medical industry with cutting edge open source tools and experise to drive transformative change and enhance the quality of healthcare worldwide.

-More Articles by Chris Atkins
+More Articles by Zayd Vanderson

 Loading